 Federally, cannabis remains a Schedule I drug, denoting it as a drug with high potential for abuse as well as holding no medical value.
 All Schedule I drugs are prohibited from using federal funds to study its use and benefits or dangers.
 Until cannabis becomes legal on a federal level, only privately funded studies can give insight.

-While many people in the U.S. hold antiquated notions about cannabis, the tide on those views is turning at a rapid pace with 94% of Americans in favor of medical marijuana.
+While many people in the U.S. hold antiquated notions about cannabis, the tide on those views is turning at a rapid pace with 88% of Americans in favor of medical and recreational marijuana.
 Private organizations are even working with government entities and politicians to improve the understanding of medical marijuana and how it can help the country with the opioid crisis.

 The hope is that cannabis will not only become legal at the federal level but also taken off of the Schedule I drug list to allow for large-scale medical studies that will solidify what current patients already know: Cannabis eases pain and saves lives.